 The Establishment-Level Behavior of Vacancies and Hiring

-The authors study vacancies, hires, and vacancy yields (success rate in generating hires) in the Job Openings and Labor Turnover Survey, a large representative sample of U.S. employers.
-The authors also develop a simple framework that identifies the monthly flow of new vacancies and the job-filling rate for vacant positions, the employer counterpart to the job-finding rate for unemployed workers.
-The job-filling rate moves counter to employment at the aggregate level but rises steeply with employer growth rates in the cross section.
-It falls with employer size, rises with the worker turnover rate, and varies by a factor of four across major industry groups.
-The authors' analysis also indicates that more than 1 in 6 hires occur without benefit of a vacancy, as defined by JOLTS.
-These findings provide useful inputs for assessing, developing, and calibrating theoretical models of search, matching, and hiring in the labor market.
+This paper is the first to study vacancies, hires, and vacancy yields at the establishment level in the Job Openings and Labor Turnover Survey, a large sample of U.S. employers.
+To interpret the data, we develop a simple model that identifies the flow of new vacancies and the job-filling rate for vacant positions.
+The fill rate moves counter to aggregate employment but rises steeply with employer growth rates in the cross section.
+It falls with employer size, rises with worker turnover rates, and varies by a factor of four across major industry groups.
+We also develop evidence that the employer-level hiring technology exhibits mild increasing returns in vacancies, and that employers rely heavily on other instruments, in addition to vacancies, as they vary hires.
+Building from our evidence and a generalized matching function, we construct a new index of recruiting intensity (per vacancy).
+Recruiting intensity partly explains the recent breakdown in the standard matching function, delivers a better-fitting empirical Beveridge Curve, and accounts for a large share of fluctuations in aggregate hires.
+Our evidence and analysis provide useful inputs for assessing, developing and calibrating theoretical models of search, matching and hiring in the labor market.

 Suggested Citation: Suggested Citation